Reaching Hope believes that together we can end the cycle of trauma.

 She was at risk of losing her job due to absenteeism associated with the numerous court hearings.

 Her relationship with extended family had become extremely tenuous because most had chosen not to believe her children's

-Without this foundational family stability, individual therapy for the children would have only reduced trauma symptoms, and most certainly would not have accomplished long-lasting healing or resiliency, or built up the family's strength and protection from future abuse.
-Instead, we found, using this approach, that the family:
+Without this foundational family stability, individual therapy for the children would have only reduced trauma symptoms, and most certainly would not have accomplished long-lasting healing, resiliency, or built up the family's strength and protection from future abuse.
+Instead, we found, using this new approach, the family: